sean-b-martin/dynamic-webforms/README.md

 ## Motivation

-During my dual study program at DHBW Mosbach, I was tasked with creating a library to handle complex dynamic web forms.
-The first implementation was functional, but was limited, due to time constraints.
+For the student research project during my dual study program at DHBW Mosbach, I was tasked with creating a library to handle complex dynamic web forms.
+The initial implementation was functional, but limited, due to time constraints.
 Additionally, it revealed some design issues that this library aims to address.
 The original implementation was also written in a different programming language.